 - The firm offers a user-friendly interface through which investors can manage their money and investments by using either their computers or mobile phones.

-- Stash does not charge any trading fees.
+- Stash does not charge any add-on commission fees8.

 - The subscription-based model is fairly cheap compared to other alternatives in the market.

 - The firm offers a wide range of tools designed to help individuals in managing their money and achieving their financial goals.
-This includes budgeting and savings tools, automatic transfers, and round-ups.
+This includes budgeting and saving tools, automatic transfers, and Stock Round-Ups6.

 - The educational materials provided by Stash are advantageous for investors who are just starting out.

-- Stash offers access to financial advisors for clients who sign up for the Growth package.
+- Stash offers access to financial advise for clients who sign up for the Growth package.

 - The firm’s advisory services are fairly limited compared to its competitors.